kevinhuang78/ratp-api-interface/README.md

 ## Deploy

+### Online demo

+You can found a working demo on this URL : https://ratp-api-interface.herokuapp.com/ (Beware, it'll be slow at beginning because Heroku let the app "sleep" if nobody check the web app)

 ### How is it operating
 - [x] Develop branch is for developers
 - [x] Staging branch is here to deploy on the staging website where the environment is the same as master and you can test it whenever you want